The Board has established three principal Board Committees, to which it has delegated certain of its responsibilities.

-Current members: Michael McLintock (Chairman), Ruth Cairnie, Javier Ferrán, Wolfhart Hauser and Richard Reid.
+Current members: Michael McLintock (Chair), Graham Allan, Ruth Cairnie, Wolfhart Hauser and Richard Reid.

 - keeping under review the leadership needs of the group, both executive and non-executive, to ensure the continued ability of the group organisation to compete efficiently in the marketplace; and

-Current members: Ruth Cairnie (Chairman), Graham Allan, Javier Ferrán, Wolfhart Hauser, Richard Reid and Michael McLintock
+Current members: Ruth Cairnie (Chair), Graham Allan, Wolfhart Hauser, Dame Heather Rabbatts, Richard Reid and Michael McLintock

-The Remuneration committee is responsible for all elements of the remuneration of the executive directors of the Company, and the Chairman of the board, including pension rights and any compensation payments, including exit payments.
+The Remuneration Committee is responsible for all elements of the remuneration of the executive directors of the Company, and the Chair of the Board, including pension rights and any compensation payments, including exit payments.

-Any decisions made by the Committee in relation to the Chairman and executive directors of the board must be made within the scope and the terms of the current directors’ remuneration policy as approved by ordinary resolution of the shareholders of the Company.
+Any decisions made by the Committee in relation to the Chair and executive directors of the Board must be made within the scope and the terms of the current directors’ remuneration policy as approved by ordinary resolution of the shareholders of the Company.

-Current members: Richard Reid (Chairman), Graham Allan, Ruth Cairnie and Wolfhart Hauser.
+Current members: Richard Reid (Chair), Graham Allan, Ruth Cairnie, Dame Heather Rabbatts and Wolfhart Hauser.

 Primary responsibilities include: